vloubiere/website/content/authors/giorgio-papadopoulos/_index.md

 # Full Name (for SEO)
 first_name: Giorgio L.
 last_name: Papadopoulos
-weight: 202401

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Bioinformatician Postdoc
+role: "Now: facility member at IMBB_FoRTH"

 # Organizations/Affiliations
 organizations:
-  - name: "Now: Facility member at IMBB_FoRTH"
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)